 To equalize the performance of motorcycles used in the RSD Super Hooligan Championship, a system of performance enhancements or restrictions can be developed (such as minimum weight, engine restrictions, and air restrictors or REV limits may be applied according to their respective racing performances).
 The MotoAmerica Permanent Bureau will decide whether to apply a balancing system to a motorcycle based on decisions made by the Superbike Commission at any time deemed necessary to ensure fair competition.

 All air-cooled Twins - 158.7 kg (350 lbs.)

-All other machines 1000cc and below - 166 kg (365 lbs.)
+Machines 1000cc and below - 166 kg (365 lbs.)
+Unless specific weight listed below.

-All other machines over 1000cc - 171 kg (377 lbs.)
+Machines over 1000cc - 171 kg (377 lbs.)
+Unless specific weight listed below.